 Since 2018, the Master Institute for Visual Cultures has begun to research this domain across its master pathways, and in doing so, is providing the isolated and often scattered beginnings of interdisciplinary research on visuality and culture with a new institutional basis.
 Through the imaginary potential of artistic practices, art is a form of knowledge that contributes to the many fields of enquiry and reflects on the countless ways in which knowledges are created.

 A great deal has happened in a short period.
 The number of staff conducting research at the institute has more than doubled.
-We have established the necessary infrastructure for administration, IT, and services as well as creating studio spaces that are open 24/7.
+We have established the necessary infrastructure for administration, IT, and services as well as creating studio spaces.
 We have initiated and strengthened cooperative relationships with institutes and cultural organizations both within and outside the Netherlands.
 In partnership with our Expertise Centre Caradt, we have been able to welcome to our institute leading international figures from art, science, politics, and culture as part of our public programme of events.

 Much has been achieved, but we are of course still in a period of development.
 We need to stay focused on our goals: principally to facilitate students with an excellent education, conduct innovative practice-led research, expand our network with other (international) educational and cultural institutes, work with our creative industry network further, and be an integral member of the cultural community in the Netherlands.